ryanmorr/ryanmorr.github.io/_posts/2013-08-21-detecting-css-style-support.md

 </pre>
 </div>

 That was easy, but to feature test support for assignable property values we need to get a little more creative.
-Manipulating an element&#8217;s `style` object is unreliable as it will have no effect for unsupported declarations and instead will behave like a simple object literal property-value assignment.
-Alternatively, adding the property and value as an inline style using an element&#8217;s `style.cssText` property will invoke the CSS interpreter to determine support.
+Manipulating an element's `style` object is unreliable as it will have no effect for unsupported declarations and instead will behave like a simple object literal property-value assignment.
+Alternatively, adding the property and value as an inline style using an element's `style.cssText` property will invoke the CSS interpreter to determine support.
 Then inspecting the `style` object will reveal that unsupported property values will always return an empty string:

 <div class="code-block">
   <pre class="prettyprint lang-javascript">